enepomnyaschih/jwidget/guides/ensample7/README.md

             "mt/tweetview/tweetview.jw.html : mt.TweetView",
             // ...

-Compile project with "debug" script and open it in browser.
+Compile project with "jwsdk debug jwsdk-config" command and open it in browser.
 You'll see that it works as before.

 {@img application.png}